MattyAddy/goodreads_data_pipeline/README.md

 terraform plan
 terraform apply
 ```
+*Note: The initialization step only needs run once

 ## Containerization

 Docker is the tool to containerize the services needed to run this pipeline.
 Docker allows us to create an isolated, consistent, and reproducible environment for every pipeline run.
 When there are many services involved, such as when running Airflow, its helpful to have a service manage some of the complexity for the engineer.

 There are two files involved in this case, a Dockerfile and a Docker Compose YAML file.
 The Dockerfile will build the image which contain the instructions to build the container which the Airflow DAG will be running on.
 The Docker Compose file contains the rest of images for the Airflow services such as the web scheduler and web app.
-For this project, the Dockerfile will be called from within the Docker Compose file.
+This file is pulled from Airflow's site and then modified with my own directories and environment variables.
+The Dockerfile will be called from within the Docker Compose file so that everything can be built with one command.

 To run thse containers, navigate to the `airflow` directory and run the following in order: